Charles Cullen

 Charles Edmund Cullen (born February 22, 1960) is an American serial killer.
-While working as a nurse, Cullen murdered dozens—possibly hundreds—of patients during a 16 year career spanning several New Jersey and Pennsylvania medical centers until finally being arrested in 2003.
+While working as a nurse, Cullen murdered dozens—possibly hundreds—of patients during a 16-year career spanning several New Jersey and Pennsylvania medical centers until finally being arrested in 2003.
 He confessed to committing as many as 40 murders at least 29 of which have been confirmed, though interviews with police, psychiatrists and journalists suggest he committed many more.
 Researchers have suggested that Cullen may have murdered as many as 400 people.
 However, most murders cannot be confirmed due to lack of records.

 Early life

 Charles Cullen was born in West Orange, New Jersey, the youngest of eight children.
 His father, Edmond, a bus driver, died on September 17, 1960, when Charles was seven months old.
 His childhood was impoverished; Cullen later described it as "miserable" and claimed to have been constantly bullied by his schoolmates and sisters' boyfriends.
 He made the first of many suicide attempts when he was approximately nine years old, drinking chemicals from a chemistry set.
 Cullen's mother, Florence Cullen, was born in England and emigrated to the US after World War II as a war bride.
 She was killed in a car accident on December 6, 1977, when Cullen was 17 and a junior in high school.
+He claimed that he was not immediately informed of her death, and instead of returning the body to the family, the hospital chose to cremate her.

 The following year, Cullen graduated from West Orange High School and enlisted in the United States Navy.
 He served aboard the submarine USS Woodrow Wilson.
 He successfully passed basic training and the psychological examinations required for submarine crews (who were expected to spend as long as two months at a time being submerged in a cramped vessel).
 Cullen rose to the rank of petty officer second class as part of the team that operated the vessel's Poseidon missiles.
 He did not fit in during his time in the Navy and was hazed and (like his school days) bullied by his fellow crewmen.

 A year into his service, Cullen's leading petty officer aboard Woodrow Wilson discovered him seated at the missile controls wearing a surgical gown, mask, and gloves rather than his uniform.
 Cullen was disciplined for that action but never explained why he had dressed that way.
 The Navy reassigned him to a lower-pressure job on the supply ship USS Canopus.
 He attempted suicide and was committed to the Navy psychiatric ward several times for depression before being discharged in 1984 for undisclosed reasons.

 Soon after his discharge, Cullen enrolled at Mountainside Hospital's nursing school in Montclair, New Jersey.
 He graduated in 1987 and started work at the burn unit of Saint Barnabas Medical Center in Livingston, New Jersey.

 Shortly before securing his nursing license in 1987, Cullen married Adrienne Taub, a computer programmer.
 The first of their two children was born later that year.